splynx/docs/files/en/networking/authentication_of_customers/cisco_asr9010_pppoe_radius/cisco_asr9010_pppoe_radius.md

 To determine the radius server use the following commands:

-**NOTE:** It's necessary to create a RADIUS server group to attach AAA functions to Splynx radius server
+**NOTE:** It is necessary to create a RADIUS server group to attach AAA functions to Splynx radius server.

 ```
 aaa group server radius SPLYNX